In Brief

 -Peter Stokes, managing director

-Between 2020 and 2025, approximately 100 private nonprofit colleges and universities closed or merged with other institutions, affecting nearly 200,000 students and more than $2 billion in endowment assets at the time of closure or merger announcements.
+Between 2020 and 2025, more than 130 private nonprofit colleges and universities have announced or executed closures and mergers with other institutions, affecting nearly 200,000 students and more than $2 billion in endowment assets at the time of those developments.
 To shed light on available paths and help reshape outcomes, Huron analyzed more than a decade of data to develop a model with some predictive potential.

-As Peter Stokes, managing director, shared with Bloomberg, “The problem is we have too many seats in too many classrooms and not enough prospective students to fill them.
+As Peter Stokes shared with Bloomberg, “The problem is we have too many seats in too many classrooms and not enough prospective students to fill them.
 Over the next decade, we’re going through a very painful but necessary rebalancing in supply and demand.”

 Turning financial pressure into strategic momentum

-Analysis of more than 10 years of financial and enrollment data from closed and merged institutions indicates that, within the next decade, as many as 370 of the 1,700 private nonprofit degree-granting institutions, representing 600,000 students and $18 billion in endowment assets, will arrive at the cusp of financial exigency.
+Analysis of more than 10 years of financial and enrollment data from closed and merged institutions indicates that, within the next decade, as many as 442 of the 1,700 private nonprofit degree-granting institutions, representing about 671,000 students and $23 billion in endowment assets, will arrive at the cusp of financial exigency.

-Another 430 institutions with over 1.2 million students and $134 billion in endowments will face moderate existential threats.
+Another 392 institutions with more than 800,000 students and $34 billion in endowments will face moderate existential threats.
 Some may decline rapidly: 12% of institutions with financially stable positions as of fall 2022 IPEDS reporting began showing signs of distress, and in some cases, closed just one year later.

 The oncoming disruption will be challenging, but it need not be devastating.
 Strategic partnerships, including mergers and acquisitions, provide struggling institutions with a means to shape the fate of their missions, the disposition of their assets, and the well-being of their communities.
 Institutions with the runway to execute a thoughtful partner search can leverage their assets to secure an orderly teach-out and a range of commitments to mission, legacy, faculty, staff, and alumni.

-While partnerships are not simple, operationally, legally, emotionally, or otherwise, they potentially represent one of the most effective tools for struggling institutions to successfully confront today’s environment.
-That means as many as 800 institutions, representing 1.8 million students and $152 billion in endowment assets, could soon be exploring partnerships, as shown below.
+While partnerships are not simple — operationally, legally, emotionally, or otherwise — they potentially represent one of the most effective tools for struggling institutions to successfully confront today’s environment.
+As many as 834 institutions, representing 1.5 million students and $58 billion in endowment assets, could benefit from exploring partnerships.

 Seizing the advantage in a nascent marketplace